 Too Old for School?
-Going Back to School After 40
+These People Went Back to School After 40

-Are you contemplating furthering your education but think you’re too old for school?
-Many would-be students age 35 and older see age as an obstacle to furthering their education.
-The collection of personal stories below outlines the challenges and victories of returning to school later in life.
-As these stories show, you’re never too old for school.
+Are you considering furthering your education but you think you’re too old for school?
+Many would-be students over age 35 see age as an obstacle to continuing their educations, but some have tackled it to prove that you’re never too old for school.

 Degree: Master’s in Nursing Management/Leadership

-At age 58, Brenda returned to school in the fall of 2009 for her master’s in nursing management/leadership degree with Western Governors University, a nonprofit online university designed for working adults looking to earn a bachelor's or master's degree.
+Brenda returned to school in the fall of 2009 at the age of 58.
+She wanted to pursue her master’s in nursing management/leadership with Western Governors University, a nonprofit online university designed for working adults.
 She was and still is the only person in her family with an advanced degree.
-Here's what she had to say about her journey to a masters degree as an older student:
+Here's what she had to say about her journey to a master's degree as an older student.

 Degree: Cosmetology License

-My name is Sarah Kelly and I'll be 50 in July.
-I went back to school at 47 years old.
-I resigned from my job at Wells Fargo Bank in May of 2009, took a summer break then entered the Aveda Institute, Minneapolis to get my cosmetology license in October of the same year.
-I received my bachelor's degree in Economics from the University of Minnesota back in 1990.
+Sarah went back to school at 47 years old.
+She resigned from her job at Wells Fargo Bank in May 2009, took a summer break, then entered the Aveda Institute Minneapolis to get her cosmetology license in October of the same year.
+She'd received her bachelor's degree in Economics from the University of Minnesota back in 1990.

 Degree: B.A. in International Studies

-As a 55-year old freshman with zero college credits, I had a steep road ahead of me when I enrolled at NYU-SCPS last fall.
-There was a 38-year gap since my last formal schooling.
-I had no SAT scores.
-But I did have decades of life experience to draw on which provided me with a strong foundation for academic success.
+As a 55-year old freshman with zero college credits, Theresa had a steep road ahead of her when she enrolled at NYU-SCPS.
+There'd been a 38-year gap since her last formal schooling, and she had no SAT scores.
+But she did have decades of life experience to draw on.

 Frank Anthony Polito